philsupertramp/deploy_skipper/README.md

 # Deploy Skipper 🚀

 **Smart, zero-dependency deployment gating for your CI/CD pipeline.**
-Stop deploying when nothing meaningful changed — save time, reduce errors, and speed up your workflow.

----

 ## Why Deploy Skipper?

 Imagine running a deployment every time **any file changes**, even trivial docs or images.
 Wasted time, wasted resources, and unnecessary production churn.

 `Deploy Skipper` intelligently decides **whether a deployment is necessary** by checking your changed files against **blacklist & whitelist rules**, giving you full control over what triggers your CI/CD.

----

 ## Features